Do you know what stinks? Being too strapped for cash to go to the movies or grab a bite to eat.

 When you shop intentionally you will find that you have less clutter in your home, more enjoyment from the purchases you do make, and most of all, you will save money!

-#7 Use Credit Like Cash to Simplify Your Bills
+#7 Use Credit Like Cash to Simplify Your Budget

-If you ware looking for easy ways to save money the best way is to spend it more carefully, especially with your credit cards.
+If you ware looking for easy ways to save money every day the best way is to spend it more carefully, especially with your credit cards.

 #8 Be Content